rant-lang/reference/src/language/accessors/collection-access.md

 <%message = "fantastic">
 [rep: [len: <message>]]
 {
-    # Use the current repeater step to slice the message
+    # Use the current block iteration number to slice the message
     <message/:{[step]}>\n
 }
 ```